RobertFlexx/PowderCore-Engine/README.md

 # PowderCore&trade;: Universal Physics Engine
-> An engine extracted from my projects
+> A homemade, physics engine extracted from my projects, to make this an independent, scalable, integrable, library made in Rust for stability, and memory safety.

 See the [GameHub](https://github.com/RobertFlexx/Powder-Sandbox-GameHub) for detailed information on the editions themselves.